kshatriypiyush/Adobe_Connect_Online_Class_Automation/README.txt

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 :)))))))))))))))))))))))))))))))))))))))))))))))))))))))))))):)))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))
-Currently THis Code is Only for one day one class if you want to get it for whole Week let me know i will make it for you.
+THis Code is for five day five class.
 :)))))))))))))))))))))))))))))))))))))))))))))))))))))))))))):)))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))))

 Every Morning Just Run the Easy.py File and Go to Your Work it will automatically attend your class with your name on time.